UCI-GREGoR/wgs-validation/README.md

 One report will exist per configured comparison, in `config/manifest_comparisons.tsv` column `report`.
 The contents of the report are:

-- tabular summaries of requested `region-definitions` from the configuration
+- tabular summaries of requested stratification regions from the configuration
-- plots of requested `region-definitions` from the configuration
+- plots of requested stratification regions from the configuration
 - summary information about the R execution environment used to create the report

 Other information will be included in future versions.